danimart1357/Portfolio/readme.md

 # Daniel Martinez Portfolio

-Basic HTML and CSS style website to display my projects
+This website was made with HTML and CSS and is used to display my projects

+Link to the live site -